Portrait of a small boy

 Marble, seemingly from the Greek islands

+Portraits of small children were popular in the Julio-Claudian period, but the fact that the bust is draped and includes more of the breast than is usual suggests that the portrait is to be dated in the later period.
 Portraits of the very young Nero (or Britannicus) about A.D.
 50 parallel this likeness of an anonymous child in arrangement of the hair, drapery, and in stylistic details.
 A bust of a baby boy in Copenhagen, originally from the tomb of the Licinian family at Rome, has a general form and specific details that hardly differ from those of the Boston boy, emphasizing the timeless qualities of these early imperial child portraits.
 The Copenhagen portrait has been dated either to about 25 B.C. or A.D.
 40.

 By 1901, purchased in Naples by Edward Perry Warren (b.
 1860 - d.
 1928), London [see note]; 1901, sold by Edward Perry Warren to the MFA.
 (Accession Date: December 1, 1901)